If your frozen turkey weighs this much, take it out of the freezer today

 CHICOPEE, Mass.
 (WWLP) — If you purchased a frozen turkey for your Thanksgiving meal, preparation needs to begin days ahead of time.

 Depending on the size, some turkeys can take days to thaw.
-If your frozen turkey is over 20 pounds, Friday is the best day to take it out of the freezer to thaw in the refrigerator before cooking it on Thanksgiving.
+If your frozen turkey is over 20 pounds, the Friday before Thanksgiving is the best day to take it out of the freezer to thaw in the refrigerator before cooking.

 Safely Thawing a Turkey

 Simply removing a turkey from the freezer and setting it on the counter is NOT a safe way to defrost a Thanksgiving bird.
-While the inside remains frozen, the outside of the turkey will quickly enter the “Danger Zone” between 40 and 140° where foodborne bacteria can quickly multiply.
-A turkey can enter this “Danger Zone” after sitting on the counter for just two hours.
+While the inside remains frozen, the outside of the turkey will quickly enter the “danger zone” between 40 and 140 degrees, where foodborne bacteria can quickly multiply.
+A turkey can enter this “danger zone” after sitting on the counter for just two hours.

 There are three safe ways to defrost a turkey.
 The following are recommendations from the U.S. Department of Agriculture (USDA) to thaw your Thanksgiving turkey and avoid foodborne illness.